-One of the first things you should look at includes how much each company wants to charge for a certain amount of coverage.
-While most states require a certain amount of liability coverage, buying or leasing represents the main reason you might purchase comprehensive and collision coverage.
+One of the first things you should look at is how much each company wants to charge for a certain amount of coverage.
+There are various types of insurance you can purchase:

-Uninsured/underinsured motorist insurance: Some states also require uninsured/underinsured motorist coverage for the times when the person at-fault for an accident does not have insurance or not enough coverage to pay for all damages.
+- Uninsured/underinsured motorist insurance: Some states also require uninsured/underinsured motorist coverage for times when the person at-fault in an accident does not have insurance or lacks sufficient coverage to pay for all damages.

 - Any children of driving age in the house

 - Anyone else living at the same address, such as friends or family members